 - Show Peptide Prophet Details

 - Show Protein Prophet Details

-- Protein Groups shows information from the ProteinProphet groups.
+- Protein Groups Shows proteins, grouped under the ProteinProphet assigned groups.

 To add or remove columns for any grouping, select (Grid Views) > Customize Grid

-- Hyper charge filter allows you to filter by charge, select the minimum Hyper value for peptides in charge states 1+, 2+ and 3+, then click Go.
+section allows you select the minimum Hyper value for peptides in charge states 1+, 2+ and/or 3+, then click Go

-- Highest score filter allows you to filter out all except the highest Hyper score for a peptide.
+In this section, check the box to filter out all except the highest Hyper score for a peptide, then click Go

 - RawScore filter offered for the COMET search engine specifies different raw score thresholds for each charge state.
 For example, if you enter 200, 300, and 400 in these three text boxes, you are specifying 1+ peptides with raw scores greater than 200, 2+ peptides with raw scores greater than 300, and 3+ peptides with raw scores greater than 400.